pingcap/docs-cn/predicate-push-down.md

 6 rows in set (0.00 sec)
 ```

-In this query，there is a predicate `s.a is null` on the inner table `s`。
+In this query，there is a predicate `s.a is null` on the inner table `s`.

 From the `explain` results，we can see that the predicate is not pushed below join operator.
 This is because the outer join fills the inner table with `NULL` values when the `on` condition isn't satisfied, and the predicate `s.a is null` is used to filter the results after the join.
 If it is pushed down to the inner table below join, the execution plan is not equivalent to the original one.